 A common type of suspension that uses upper and lower control arms of unequal length.
 The upper arm is usually shorter than the lower arm to control camber changes during jounce and rebound.

 A window, usually located in the top of the receiver-dryer for observing the refrigerant during diagnosis.
-Many A/C systems do not have this device.
+Most newer A/C systems do not have this device.

 Movable plates on an alignment rack that go under a vehicle's wheels that allow the suspension to settle prior to an alignment.

 Any suspension that uses computer-controlled shock absorbers and/or air springs to vary ride characteristics and/or ride height.
 The advantage of such a suspension is that it can change the way the suspension reacts to changing road conditions.
 On a rough road, it can provide a smoother ride.
 On smooth roads, it can firm up to provide better handling.
 A computer-controlled solenoid atop each shock absorber or MacPherson strut changes the internal valving of the shock to provide a stiffer or softer suspension as needed.
 On suspensions that use air springs, ride height sensors allow the computer to maintain the same ride height in spite of changing loads.
 Air can be added or bled from the air springs by computer-controlled solenoid valves.
 On some vehicles, the computer lowers the vehicle for better aerodynamics at high speed.
 On some four-wheel drive vehicles, the suspension can be raised for increased off-road ground clearance.
 See Servicing Air Ride Suspensions.